borja-munoz/reservoir-analysis/README.md

-# Reservoir Analysis
+# SAIH Explorer

 ## Goals

-- Extract sensor data from [Hidrosur](http://www.redhidrosurmedioambiente.es/saih) and import it in a DuckDB database.
+- Extract sensor data from the [official Spanish websites with hidrology information](https://www.miteco.gob.es/es/agua/temas/evaluacion-de-los-recursos-hidricos/saih.html) (Hidrology Information System - Sistema Automático de Información Hidrológica) like [Hidrosur](http://www.redhidrosurmedioambiente.es/saih) and import it in a DuckDB database.

 - Create a web app to query and visualize data in the browser using duckdb-wasm.